timholy/SnoopCompile.jl/docs/src/snoopr.md

 ```

 Adding type-assertions and fixing inference problems are the most common approaches for fixing invalidations.
-You can discover these manually, but the [Cthulhu](https://github.com/JuliaDebug/Cthulhu.jl) package is highly recommended.
+You can discover these manually, but using Cthulhu is highly recommended.
-Cthulu's `ascend`, in particular, allows you to navigate an invalidation tree and focus on those branches with the most severe consequences (frequently, the most children).